- March 25, 2016

 MachineCraft is a Simulation game that allows both single-player and multi-player experiences.
 The main focus is creating and watching machines made out of blocks, with the ability to battle or race against others.
 With a variety of functional parts and the freedom to create your own room with custom rules, MachineCraft offers a unique and creative outlet for players.

-- The game offers a vast amount of creative freedom, allowing players to build anything from tanks to mechs.
+- The game offers an incredible level of creativity, allowing players to build almost anything they can imagine, from tanks to aircraft.

-- The learning curve is steep, making it difficult for new players to understand the mechanics and controls.
+- The lack of a comprehensive tutorial and poor translations make it difficult for new players to understand the game's mechanics.

 “If you are really creative, and you understand the game's mechanics, you can build pretty much anything you like.”

-“It's the kind of game that requires a lot, and I mean a lot of time to study how exactly things work, and the only way to juice out all of the fun is by understanding perfectly the mechanics of the game and figuring them out to create what you want; if you're patient and like games that have a lot of nooks and crannies to analyze and require some degree of research and engineering, this is the game for you.”
+“It's the kind of game that requires a lot, and I mean a lot of time to study how exactly things work.
+The only way to get the most fun is by understanding the mechanics of the game and figuring them out to create what you want; if you're patient and like games that have a lot of nooks and crannies to analyze and require some degree of research and engineering, this is the game for you.”

 “As of update 243 and 244, the game and its mechanics, gameplay, and overall worth have dropped below the bar.”